English ship Assistance (1650): Service after 1699 Rebuild

 She was commissioned in 1701 under the command of Captain John Graydon.
 In 1702 she was under Captain Robert Arris and sailed with Commodore John Leake's squadron to Newfoundland at the outbreak of the War of the Spanish Succession.
 Commodore Leake sent her to destroy the fortifications of the isle of Saint Pierre.
 Captain John Edwards was in command between 1703 and 1705.
 She was in the North Sea in 1705.
 From 1706 to 1707 she went to Jamaica under the command of Captain Barrow Harris.
 In July 1708 she was under Captain Caesar Brooks.
 1709 she had a new commander, Captain Abraham Tudor until he was killed in action against Duguay-Trouin's Squadron on 2 March 1709.
 Later in the year she was commanded by Captain William Gray.
 In 1712 she was sent to Limehouse for another rebuilding.

 Rebuild at Limehouse 1712

 She was ordered on 15 October 1710 to be rebuilt by William Johnson of Limehouse on the River Thames.
 Her keel was laid on 23 June 1710 and launched on 16 February 1713.
 She was completed around March 1713 at Deptford Dockyard.
 Her dimensions were gundeck 132 ft 1.5 in with 108 ft 11 in keel for tonnage with a breadth of 35 ft 0 in and a depth of hold of 14 ft 0.5 in.
 Her tonnage was 709 65/94 tons.

-Her gun armament in accordance with the 1706 establishment was 50 guns and consisted of twenty-two/eighteen 12-pounder guns on the lower deck (LD), twenty-two/eighteen 6-pounder guns on the upper deck, 8/6 6-pounder guns on the quarterdeck (QD) and two 6-pounder guns on the Foc'x'le (Fc).
+Her gun armament in accordance with the 1706 establishment was 50 guns and consisted of twenty-two/eighteen 12-pounder guns on the lower deck (LD), twenty-two/eighteen 6-pounder guns on the upper deck, 8/6 6-pounder guns on the quarterdeck (QD) and two 6-pounder guns on the foc's'le (Fc).